Wolfsauge/async_summarize/README.md

 * peak peformance occured during times, when no pending requests or swapped out requests were present

 ## Notes
-* this is a small hobbyist project:
-    * no error handling
+* pytest, error handling and logging are not implemented
-    * no logging
-    * no pytest